Alvin Yeung: Bail hearings

 On 28 February 2021, Yeung was among 47 members of the pro-democratic camp who were officially charged with conspiracy to commit subversion under the national security law.
 He was denied bail and instead remain in detention before trial on 1 March.

 On the third day on 3 March, Alvin Yeung announced his resignations from the Civic party.
 Alvin Yeung said before addressing the court: "As a barrister, I would never have imagined that I would have to address the court in the docks.
 On March 2 five years ago, I was sworn in as a legislative councillor, fighting for Hongkongers, but five years later, I am fighting for my own freedom."
 Chief Magistrate Victor So adjourned the third day proceedings at 8:30 p.m.
 During the bail hearings, Yeung resigned from the Civic Party and later announced his decision to leave politics, also penning an open letter together with Kwok Ka-ki, Jeremy Tam and Lee Yue-shun, publicized on 15 April, which called for the party to disband.

 Sentencing

 Yeung pleaded guilty and was sentenced to 5 years and 1 month in prison on 19 November 2024.
+He was released from Stanley Prison on 28 March 2026.